Set up the credit limit

 • Finance receivables without recourse (factoring, bank discount without recourse, mobilization of means of payment like drafts or commercial transfer, etc.).

-Define levels of validation of credit limits involving the decision-making chain of your company (collection officer, credit analyst, credit manager, CFO, CEO) and have them validated according to these approval thresholds.
-This approach allows information sharing improving the quality of the decision and its transparency.
+Define levels of validation of credit limits involving the decision-making chain of your company (collection officer, credit analyst, credit manager, CFO and CEO) and have them validated according to these approval thresholds.
+This approach allows for information sharing, improving the quality of the decision and its transparency.

 Conclusion

-The set up of credit limits for each of its private / limited company customers is necessary to manage customer risk and limit its commitment according to buyer's capabilities.
+The setting up of credit limits for each of its private / limited company customers is necessary to manage customer risk and limit its commitment according to the buyer's capabilities.

 This practice is therefore very beneficial for the company to develop its business while improving its WCR and limiting its exposure to the risk of bad debts.